LaneF/AssetStoreInvoiceVerifierBot/README.md

 4. The results it gets back determine if it is either a) broken, b) refunded, or c) valid.
 5. It will respond appropriately, and if c) then assign a role that is by default named "Verified".

+# Security
+The bot reads messages that are posted to the channels and deletes them when a verification message is posted, but note that the message is indeed already posted in the channel.
+This means that there is a possibility that someone could lurk/scrub the messages to obtain invoice numbers and then feign ownership later.
+Since there is no implementation for tracking which invoices are already verified, this may be an issue for you - particularly if you use the role as a gate to premier support channels.

 # Recommendations
 This is a simple personal bot using free online services.
 It costs nothing and will probably work fine for a lot of cases.
 If you need something more reliable you should probably consider rolling your own on a custom site you own and migrate responsibility for the service over to things you have more control over.
 This works, but it is admittedly a little smelly.